Decoding QR Codes for fun and profit

 simplified QR code showing the order of format bits

-As we do not care about error correction we only have to read the first 5 bits, from either one.
+As we do not care about error correction we only have to read the top 5 bits, from either one.
 The format is then masked with these bits: 101010000010010.
 Unmasking is performed by XORing the masked data with the mask.

 const formatBits = [];